smallbigcake/CybersecurityStudy/CISSP/domain/5-identity-and-access-management.md

 RBAC reduces the management and overhead of creating and managing authorizations for users.
 If members of the legal department need access to 15 systems, it is more efficient to create a role with access to these systems and then put new members in a group associated with that role.
 This supports important security objectives of access control, while also reducing resources required to implement security, which aligns with business or organization objectives.

+#### Task-Based Access Control (TBAC)

+Another method related to RBAC is task-based access control (TBAC).
+TBAC is similar to RBAC, but instead of being assigned to one or more roles, each user is assigned an array of tasks.
+These items all relate to assigned work tasks for the person associated with a user account.
+Under TBAC, the focus is on controlling access by assigned tasks rather than by user identity.
+As an example, Microsoft Project uses TBAC.
+Each project has multiple tasks.
+The project manager assigns tasks to project team personnel.
+Team personnel can address their own tasks (adding comments, indicating progress, and so on), but they cannot address other tasks.
+Microsoft Project handles the underlying details.

 ### Rule-Based Access Control